 9.1.11 The term of office of the Chairman of the ExTAG shall be three years and he shall be eligible for re-appointment for one further period of three years.
 If at the conclusion of a second or subsequent term there are no new candidates nominated for election to the position, the ExMC may appoint the ExTAG Chairman for a further 3 year term.
 The term of office of the Secretary of ExTAG shall be five years and shall be renewable without restriction.

-IECEx Conformity Mark Committee (ExMarkCo)
+9.2IECEx Conformity Mark Committee (ExMarkCo)

 9.2.1 The IECEx Conformity Mark Committee (ExMarkCo) deals with matters relating to the operation of the IECEx Conformity Mark Licensing System by ExCBs including use, or misuse of the IECEx Conformity Mark by IECEx Licensees or other parties.

+{DRAFTING NOTE: IECEx Executive propose that 9.2.2 to 9.2.11 be moved to IECEx 02}

 9.2.2 Membership of the ExMarkCo shall be determined by the ExMC and shall comprise adequate representation from the Conformity Assessment Bodies, manufacturers, end-users and regulators.